-Thanks to Sara A. for suggesting the ever so fashionable Evelyn as Baby Name of the Day.
+Thanks to Sara A. for suggesting our Baby Name of the Day.

 Go ahead.
 Shout.
 Yell.
-Through things at the screen.
+Throw things at the screen.

 “But Evelyn is a boys’ name!”

-Between the Middle Ages and the bestseller, Evelyn had been adopted for boys, likely through the surname.
-The first one I found was born in the mid-1600s.
-Evelyn Pierrepont, the Duke of Kingston-upon-Hull.
+There’s the seventeenth century Evelyn Pierrepont, Duke of Kingston-upon-Hull.
 He passed his name onto a daughter, and a grandson, too.

-His contemporary, John Evelyn, was among the world’s first conservationists.
-In 1661, he wrote about air pollution issues in London; he was also known for encouraging the planting of trees.
-Evelyn was one of the scientists who co-founded the Royal Society in 1660.
-His surname was used for Evelyn College, the women’s college at Princeton, as well as the corporate name Crabtree & Evelyn.
+In 1661, scientist John Evelyn wrote about air pollution issues in London; he was also known for encouraging the planting of trees.
+Evelyn co-founded the Royal Society in 1660, working to advance science.

 Then came the novelist Evelyn Waugh, born in 1903.
 Brideshead Revisited, published in 1945, is among his best known works.
-Here’s a trivia fact: his first marriage was to a woman named Evelyn.
+Fun fact: his first marriage was to a woman named Evelyn.

 Famous female Evelyns include:

-- There’s also actress Evelyn Keyes, who had a long career playing supporting roles in Hollywood successes like Gone With the Wind and The Seven Year Itch;
+- Hollywood also gives us Evelyn Keyes, known for supporting roles in blockbusters like Gone With the Wind and The Seven Year Itch.

-- You might remember seeing runner Evelyn Ashford win gold in the 1984 Olympics;
+- Athlete Evelyn Ashford won gold in the 1984 Olympics track and field competition.

 - Soprano Evelyn Lear and ballerina Evelyn Hart add an artistic edge.